Olanrewaju-Oresotu/Data-Analysis-Projects/HR Analytics/HR_Dashboard_Readme.md

 **Data Visualization:**
 - **Power BI:** The analysis results were imported and presented in a dynamic and interactive dashboard using Power BI, displaying primary and secondary metrics with robustness and rigour.

-## Key Questions and Insights
+## Key Questions and Insight Summary

-The project aimed to answer several critical HR questions:
+The project employed a series of SQL queries to answer critical HR questions, yielding insights into employee demographics, job distribution, tenure, and turnover rates, among others.
+These questions guided the analysis:

-1. **Gender Breakdown of Employees:**
+    What is the gender breakdown of employees in the company?
+    What is the race/ethnicity breakdown of employees in the company?
+    What is the age distribution of employees in the company?
+    How many employees work at headquarters versus remote locations?
+    What is the average length of employment for employees who have been terminated?
+    How does the gender distribution vary across departments and job titles?
+    What is the distribution of job titles across the company?
+    Which department has the highest turnover rate?
+    What is the distribution of employees across locations by state?
+    How has the company's employee count changed over time based on hire and term dates?
+    What is the tenure distribution for each department?

+1. **What is the gender breakdown of employees in the company?:**
-   - The dashboard illustrates a nearly equal gender distribution within the company, with a slight majority of male employees.
-This reflects the organization's diverse workforce but also highlights the opportunity for further gender balance initiatives.
+   - The dashboard indicates that the company has a relatively even distribution of employees across genders, with **male** employees forming the majority, followed by **female** employees, and employees with **non-conforming** gender being the smallest group.
+This suggests that the company has a diverse workforce, but also indicates that there is room for improvement in terms of gender balance.

-2. **Race/Ethnicity Breakdown:**
+2. **What is the race/ethnicity breakdown of employees in the company?:**
-   - A significant diversity in race and ethnicity is noted, with the majority being White, followed by individuals identifying with two or more races.
+   - A significant diversity in race and ethnicity is noted, with the majority being **White**, followed by individuals identifying with **two or more** races, then **black or black Americans** and Native **Hawaiian or Other Pacific Islander**.
 This suggests a multicultural workforce, though efforts to increase representation from underrepresented groups could be beneficial.

 3. **Age Distribution:**
    - The majority of employees fall within the 50+ age group, followed by those in the 41-50 and 31-40 age brackets.
 This indicates a mature workforce with extensive experience and knowledge, potentially pointing to the need for succession planning and attracting younger talent.